MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/data-deduplication/advanced-settings.md

 <a id="faq-running-dedup-jobs-manually"></a>**I want to run a data deduplication job right now, but I don't want to create a new schedule--can I do this?**
 Yes, [all data deduplication jobs can be run manually](run.md#running-dedup-jobs-manually).

-<a id="faq-full-v-regular-gc"></a>**What is the difference between full and regular garbage collection?
+<a id="faq-full-v-regular-gc"></a>**What is the difference between full and regular garbage collection?**
 There are two types of [garbage collection](understand.md#job-info-gc):

 - *Regular garbage collection* uses a statistical algorithm to find large unreferenced chunks that meet a certain criteria (low in memory and IOPs).
 Regular garbage collection compacts a chunk store container only if a minimum percentage of the chunks are unreferenced.
-This type of garbage collection runs much faster and uses much less resources than full garbage collection.
+This type of garbage collection runs much faster and uses fewer resources than full garbage collection.
 The default schedule of the regular garbage collection job is to run once a week.
-- *Full garbage collection* does a much more thorough job finding unreferenced chunks and freeing more disk space.
+- *Full garbage collection* does a much more thorough job of finding unreferenced chunks and freeing more disk space.
 Full garbage collection compacts every container even if just a single chunk in the container is unreferenced.
 Full garbage collection will also free space that may have been in use if there was a crash or power failure during an optimization job.
 Full garbage collection jobs will recover 100 percent of the available space that can be recovered on a deduplicated volume at the cost of requiring more time and system resources compared to a regular garbage collection job.
 The full garbage collection job will typically find and release up to 5 percent more of the unreferenced data than a regular garbage collection job.
 The default schedule of the full garbage collection job is to run every fourth time garbage collection is scheduled.

 <a id="faq-why-disable-full-gc"></a>**Why would I want to disable full garbage collection?**
 Reasons to avoid running a regular scheduled full garbage collection job:

-- Because full garbage collection creates more churn, this could adversely impact the volume’s shadow copies life-time and the size of incremental backup.
+- Because full garbage collection creates more churn, this could adversely impact the volume’s lifetime shadow copies and the size of incremental backup.
 High churn or I/O intensive deduplication workloads may see large degradation in performance by full garbage collection jobs.
-- A full garbage collection job can be always run manually from PowerShell to clean up leaks if you know your system crashed.
+- You can manually run a full garbage collection job from PowerShell to clean up leaks if you know your system crashed.